 Old European Cut Diamond

-The old European cut diamond may not be as famous as the cushion cut diamond, but it without a doubt the most popular antique diamond in the market.
+The old European cut diamond may not be as famous as the cushion cut diamond, but it is without a doubt the most popular antique diamond in the market.
 The old European cut diamond goes by many names.
-Among the names are the old-mine round cut, old-euro cut, antique round cut, antique old European cut, and old-mine brilliant.
+Among the names are the old-mine round-cut, old-euro cut, antique round-cut, antique old European cut, and old-mine brilliant.

 The Old European Cut diamond is the progression between the antique old-mine cut diamond and the transitional cut diamond.
 The Old European cut diamond ultimately led to today’s modern brilliant cut diamond.